OutlawAndy/asteroids/README.md

 An ongoing experiment in canvas and javascript games

+I know it is rather gross to embed everything in a single file, but I like to use it in funny places like `404` pages and such.
+Having it all bundled together makes that sort of thing easier.

 The basic structure of the game came from an [O'Reilly](http://www.oreilly.com/) tutorial on HTML5 Canvas.

 It makes use of David Griffith's [animatic](https://code.google.com/p/animatic/) library to calculate movement between redraws for most objects.